divDyn/r-package/README.md

 ## News

-- The package was also updated to version 0.6.0!
+- The package was updated to version 0.6.0!
 It now includes additional diversity estimators including some recently developed by John Alroy.
 See the change log below for more information.

 ## About the package